Skip to content

 reproject(df::DataFrame, target_crs; [always_xy=true,])

 Reproject the geometries in a DataFrame df to a new Coordinate Reference System target_crs, from the current CRS.
 See also reproject(df, source_crs, target_crs) and the in place version reproject!(df, target_crs). always_xy (true by default) can override the default axis mapping strategy of the CRS.
 If true, input is assumed to be in the traditional GIS order (longitude, latitude).
+Returns a new DataFrame; the input df is left unchanged.

 source